 - Incentive Registrations– there are registries which a business that wishes to do contracting may register with to receive incentive.

-- Inuit Firm Registry (Article 24) – Under Article 24 of the Nunavut Land Claims Agreement, there is provisional encouragement given to governments to give preferential ratings to Inuit-owned and operated businesses in Nunavut when tendering contracts.
+- Inuit Firm Registry (Article 24) – Under Article 24 of the Nunavut Land Claims Agreement, there is provisional encouragement given to governments to provide preferential ratings to Inuit-owned and operated businesses in Nunavut when tendering contracts.
 The NTI provides the Inuit Firm Registry as a list of recognized Inuit Firms under Article 24.
-To register, contact the NTI Business Development Office.
+To register, contact NTI.